radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/03-key-concepts.md

 In order for a previous status to be considered valid, it must both:

-- have been validated in the configured window timeframe (reviewed in the last X days)
+- have been validated in the configured window time frame (reviewed in the last X days)
 - in case of user account, does not have any account owner characteristics changed as compared when it has been reviewed (organisation, job title, internal status)

 By default, those entries are considered reviewed and won't appear in the end user review page **unless** they configure their interface to display **all** entries currently being reviewed.